 - New X-ray machines

-SOSI will now offer two high-definition X-ray machines, the latest generation GE Digital Radiography units.
+SOSI now offers two high-definition X-ray machines, the latest generation GE Digital Radiography units.
 The technology minimizes the need for retakes, minimizing radiological exposure for patients and delivering images in extraordinary anatomical detail.

 - New MRI scanner

-The first-floor imaging suite will feature the brand new GE 1.5 Tesla Signa Voyager MRI scanner. which produces high-resolution images at faster speeds.
+The first-floor imaging suite features the brand new GE 1.5 Tesla Signa Voyager MRI scanner. which produces high-resolution images at faster speeds.
 Motion correction and noise-reduction technologies also make the scan significantly more comfortable for patients.

 - Integration of orthopaedic services — a one-stop shop

-SOSI will now be able to offer all services in one location — office visits, imaging and surgeries — providing a better patient experience for orthopaedic care.
+SOSI now offers all services in one location — office visits, imaging and surgeries — providing a better patient experience for orthopaedic care.
 Also, SOSI aims to include occupational- and physical-therapy services in the building.

 - Modern surgery center

 In partnership with UCHealth, the first-floor ambulatory surgery center (ASC) paves the way for a world-class patient experience and lower-cost surgeries than those done in hospitals.
-The 9,150-square-foot Steamboat Surgery Center will feature two operating rooms for outpatient surgeries, delivering an elevated patient experience in a comfortable setting.
+The 9,150-square-foot Steamboat Surgery Center features two operating rooms for outpatient surgeries, delivering an elevated patient experience in a comfortable setting.

 - Lower costs